vjkancherla/github-actions/README.md

 # github-actions

-This is project where I test GitHub Actions.
+This is a project where I test GitHub Actions.

 A high level overview what I am setting up here: